DannieBGoode/opensx70/_posts/2018/12/2018-12-30-Beta-test-program.md

 I want to find out mainly:

-consistency across cameras, specially in shutter operation user interface feedback what features you fancy the most
+consistency across cameras, specially in shutter operation, exposure values, user interface feedback what features you fancy the most
 ...